Amazing Little-Known Facts From The Bible

 Adam and several generations after him lived hundreds of years.
 In those days, before the Noah flood, the average age was 900 years old.
 Adam lived to age 930 years.
 The Bible does not tell us at what age Eve died.
 The winner of the oldest person in those days, was Methuselah; died at the young age of 969!
 Methuselah was the son of Enoch who did not die!
 The Bible said Enoch just disappeared one day, that God loved him so much He just took him without death.
 Enoch was one of 2 people on earth to experience this.
 The other person was Elijah.

-Another possible explanation is, as first human couple created by God, Adam and Eve were created without sin.
+Another possible explanation is, as the first human couple created by God, Adam and Eve were created without sin.
 In this state of perfection, they were meant to live forever in paradise on earth.
-After the fall and the introduction of sin, death began to exert its destructive influence on all humankind (Romans 5:12).
+But after the fall and the introduction of sin, death began to exert its destructive influence on humankind (Romans 5:12).

 Abraham fell facedown; he laughed and said to himself, “Will a son be born to a man a hundred years old?
 Will Sarah bear a child at the age of ninety?”

-That was a time when the human age was on its way to settle at around the 120 years max, we have today.
+That was a time when the human age was on its way down to settle at around the 120 years max of today.
 Genesis 6:3: "And the Lord said, “My Spirit will not remain with mankind forever, because they are corrupt.
 Their days will be 120 years.”"

-3. The prophet Elisha Performed the Same Miracles as Jesus
+6. The Old Testament Prophet Elisha Performed Some of the Same Miracles as Jesus

 32 When Elisha got to the house, he discovered the boy lying dead on his bed.
 33 So he went in, closed the door behind the two of them, and prayed to the Lord.
 34 Then he went up and lay on the boy: he put mouth to mouth, eye to eye, hand to hand.
 While he bent down over him, the boy’s flesh became warm.
 35 Elisha got up, went into the house, and paced back and forth.
 Then he went up and bent down over him again.
 The boy sneezed seven times and opened his eyes.